 Tillmore is home to artist Tammy Renée Brackett

 Tammy Renée Brackett creates work that poses epistemological questions regarding identity, categorization, and location.
-Her most recent work explores the complex relationships between humans and animals.
+Her most recent work explores the complex relationships between humans and animals, in particular the White-tailed deer.

 Tillmore on Instagram